"Semana Santa (Easter) in the Copper Canyon"

 Meals included: Breakfast, Lunch (BL)

-Day 3/A11: The world-famous Chihuahua al Pacifico train - Areponapuchi
+A16/Day 3: The world-famous Chihuahua al Pacifico train - Areponapuchi

-First-class train to Posada Barrancas, featuring the most spectacular portion of the train ride, including the Septentrion Gorge and the loops at Temoris.
+First-class regional train to Barrancas, featuring the most spectacular portion of the train ride, including the Septentrion Gorge and the loops at Temoris.
 Enjoy some of the best rail scenery in the world right outside your window.
 On arrival, transfer to the Hotel Mansion Tarahumara, right on the canyon rim for great walks and exploration.

 ON @ Hotel Mansion Tarahumara – Rim Rooms